slabgorb/flatbot/README.md

     [Sun, 04 Dec 2011 18:41:11 GMT] INFO Loading scripts from /home/tomb/Development/hubot/src/scripts
     Hubot>

-Then you can interact with hubot by typing `hubot help`.
+Then you can interact with flatbot by typing `flatbot help`.

-    Hubot> hubot help
+    Hubot> flatbot help

     Hubot> animate me <query> - The same thing as `image me`, except adds a few convert me <expression> to <units> - Convert expression to given units.